 The four boys are Joey (initially Peter Howett and then Graham Bickley), who holds the family together financially – it was he who bought the family home; Jack (Victor McGuire); Adrian (Jonathon Morris) – who had changed his name from Jimmy; and Billy (Nick Conway).

-Rounding off the set is Lilo Lil (Freddie’s “bit on the side”), a sharp-tongued DHSS official named Martina, Irish cousin Shifty (by name and nature), his ex-girlfriend Celia and a whole swag of memorable irregulars.
+Rounding off the set is Freddie’s “bit on the side”, Lilo Lil (Eileen Pollock); a sharp-tongued DHSS official named Martina (Pamela Power); Irish cousin Shifty (Brian Murray) – by name and nature; his ex-girlfriend Celia (Rita Tushingham) and a whole swag of memorable irregulars.

 The controversy abated though, when the show fell into its stride and the audience figures picked up.
 By the fourth series, popularity for the comedy was gigantic.
 The episode where Aveline and Oswald married in December 1988 attracted more than 21 million viewers.

 The 30 October 1988 episode featured a cameo appearance from Carla Lane’s friends Paul and Linda McCartney.

-External filming took place in Elswick Street, in the Dingle area of Liverpool.
+External filming for the series took place in Elswick Street, in the Dingle area of Liverpool.